-The Japanese banana, Musa basjoo, is the most commonly-grown banana in the UK.
-With winter just around the corner it is really important to keep a close eye on the weather forecast, as you will need to have your bananas wrapped before the first hard frosts set in.
-It is therefore essential that you are well prepared and have all the necessary equipment at hand to protect your plants.
-Although bananas can tolerate a few minor frosts, the weather can be often quite unpredictable, and you might only have a short window before you need to protect them.
+The Japanese banana, Musa basjoo, is the most commonly grown banana in the UK.
+In autumn it’s important to keep an eye on the weather forecast, as you will need to have your banana plants wrapped before the first hard frosts set in.
+Bananas can tolerate a few minor frosts, but the weather can be unpredictable, and you might only have a short timeframe to protect them.

 Step 1 – Remove the leaves

-It is important to use a sharp pair of secateurs and make a sloping cut away from the centre of the stem.
-This sloping cut will prevent any moisture from channelling into the stem of the plant and causing it to rot.
+Use a sharp pair of secateurs and make a sloping cut away from the centre of the stem.
+This will prevent moisture from channelling into the stem and causing it to rot.

-Wrap the whole plant with horticultural fleece ensuring that there are no exposed gaps.
+Wrap the whole plant with re-used or biodegradable fleece, ensuring that there are no gaps.

-Use garden twine to securely tie up the fleece, tightly enough that the fleece stays in place but not enough to damage the trunk of the banana.
+Use garden twine to secure the fleece, tightly enough that the fleece stays in place, but not so tight as to dig into the stem and damage the trunk.

 Step 3 – Wrap hessian around the fleece

-Another layer of hessian can be wrapped around the fleece and securely tied; this will offer even more protection.
+Wrap a layer of hessian around the fleece and tie it securely; this will offer even more protection.
+Having someone else to help makes the wrapping easier.

 Extra protection for cold areas

-Step 4 - Erect a wire frame around the plant
+Step 4 – Construct a wire frame around the plant

 Step 5 – Pack the cage with straw

-Fill the wire cage up with straw or dry bracken, packing it in quite tightly and being careful to surround the trunks completely without damaging them.
+Fill the wire cage up with straw or dry bracken, packing it in quite tightly to surround the trunks completely.

-Step 6 - Fix a plastic cover over top
+Step 6 – Fix a cover over the top

-The last step of the process is to attach a polythene sheet over the top of the banana.
-Secure the plastic so that it does not blow away in the wind, this can be held in place using cable ties.
-This waterproof sheet will guarantee that no rain water will enter the structure.
+The last step of the process is to attach a reused polythene sheet over the top of the banana.
+Secure the sheet using twine so that it does not blow away in the wind.

-RHS Garden Harlow Carr in Yorkshire, says he has tried simplifying the number of steps - removing foliage, then creating a frame around the edge of the plant with chicken wire, filling it with straw and wrapping the whole thing with either fleece or hessian.
+RHS Garden Harlow Carr in Yorkshire, has tried simplifying the number of steps – removing foliage, then creating a frame around the edge of the plant with chicken wire, filling it with straw, and wrapping the whole thing with hessian or reused/biodegradable fleece.

-“However, last year we got snow in November, so I missed the boat for doing this.”
+“However, one year, we had early snow and missed the boat for doing this,” Russell says.
 He decided to see what would happen if he left the bananas to their own devices, and the results were interesting.

 “The clumps that were left alone, with their old foliage, survived completely unharmed, although they looked a bit messy.
 We tidied up a clump near the path and even though frost killed it back to ground level, it’s almost the same size as the others again now.”